BRKZ05/dreamjournal-privacy/README.md

 ## 9. Contact Us

-If you have questions about this Privacy Policy, please contact us at support@dreamjournal.ai.
+If you have questions about this Privacy Policy, please contact us at fawad-b@hotmail.com.

 ---